openMVG/openMVG/docs/sphinx/rst/software/SfM/SfM.rst

    Figure : Input images, estimated camera location and structure.

-openMVG proposes a customizable implementation of an Incremental Structure from Motion chain, it is the implementation used for the paper "Adaptive Structure from Motion with a contrario model estimation" [ACSfM]_ published at ACCV 2012.
+openMVG proposes a customizable implementation of an Incremental Structure from Motion chain, it is an evolution of the implementation used for the paper "Adaptive Structure from Motion with a contrario model estimation" [ACSfM]_ published at ACCV 2012.

 .. figure:: structureFromMotion.png
    :align: center